QuantEcon/python-lecture-sandpit.myst/lectures/HN_text.md

  * Iterate to convergence.

-### Unemployment insurance with full information
+### Insurance with full information

+Another benchmark model helps set the stage for the model with private information that we ultimately want to study.

+In this bench mark model, the unemployment agency has full information about the unemployed work.

-As another benchmark, we study the provision of insurance with full information.
+We study the provision of insurance with full information.

 An insurance agency can observe and control